 With that being said, Kinsta did do a bit better in our performance tests.
 So if you’re 100% focused on performance, you might want to look into Kinsta instead.

 Kinsta’s developer workflows aren’t quite as strong as WP Engine.
 So if you like WP Engine’s easy Create → Deploy workflow, you might be willing to take that tiny performance hit for easier development (plus, WP Engine’s performance is no slouch).
+Check out our in-depth Kinsta review here!

 In the end, you probably won’t go wrong with either Kinsta or WP Engine.
 So if you liked what you saw of WP Engine’s features, support, and performance, you definitely won’t be disappointed if you sign up.